-Awards to the Group and its subsidiaries

-"Protagonists of the Greek Economy 2022" Awards • The Group was ranked 1st in the Petroleum Products sector and in the category "Sector Champion" , according to the official published balance sheet data.
-Bravo Sustainability Awards 2022 • 2 Distinctions for the Group, the first in the category "Corporate Governance - Market" for "Disclosure of responsible operation indicators (GRI, CoP, Athex, CDP, EcoVadis) and Double Materiality" and the second in the category "Environment" for the "Shielding of areas affected by the fires of 2021, with anti-corrosion works, made of 100% eco-friendly materials" initiative.
-Environmental Awards 2022 "Environmental Excellence of the Year" award for the Group's overall performance on energy management and climate change issues, Gold Distinction in the category "GHG reduction" for the construction of a 204MW photovoltaic park in Kozani, Gold Distinction in the category "Energy Efficiency Certification" for the Energy Management System certification of HELPE Refineries according to ISO 50001, Gold Distinction in the category "Mapping and monitoring of emitted pollutants" for the Group's carbon footprint and ISO 14064 certification.
-Health & Safety Awards 2022 Winner Award for EKO SA in the category "Oil & Petrochemicals" for the Holistic Health & Safety at Work Management System and Bronze Award for HELPE RSSOPP - Elefsina Industrial Facilities in the category "Campaigns" for the Specialized Training - Certification of its firefighters by Draeger Hellas SA.
-Hellenic Responsible Business Awards 2022 CSR Corporate Brand of the Year for the Group Gold Distinction in the category "Long-term investment" for the construction of the largest RES project in Greece in Kozani Gold Distinction in the category "Cooperation between Business & Local Community/State" for the construction of three fully accessible playgrounds with RES elements for children with special needs Gold Distinction in the category "Emergency Response" for the shielding of areas affected by the fires of 2021, with 100% eco-friendly anti-corrosion projects Silver Distinction in the category "Corporate Responsibility Report" for the Group's Sustainable Development Report & Corporate Responsibility Report.
-Annual Report Award • 8 Gold, Silver and Bronze Awards and 7 Distinctions for the Annual Report 2021 in international competitions: ARC Awards International 2022, Galaxy Awards 2022, STEVIE International Business Awards 2022, IADA and LACP Vision Awards.
-6th Competition on "Corporate Social Responsibility and Volunteering" • EKO Cyprus received a Distinction for an "Action related to the Covid-19 pandemic" by the Pancyprian Volunteerism Coordinative Council (PVCC).
-Award from the Workers' Federation of Montenegro • EKO Montenegro (Jugopetrol) was awarded in the category "Care for employees" for 2021.
-1 st place in the "100 largest in Montenegro" • EKO Montenegro (Jugopetrol) ranked 1st in terms of revenue in the petroleum products trading sector.
-Philanthropy award from the organisation "Horus" Award for OKTA for its participation in the "Be IN, be INclusive, be INcluded" initiative.

-Climate Change 32
+ranked 1st in the Petroleum Products sector and in the category "Sector Champion", e official published balance sheet data.

+or the Group, the first in the category "Corporate Governance - Market" for esponsible operation indicators (GRI, CoP, Athex, CDP, EcoVadis) and Double I the second in the category "Environment" for the "Shielding of areas affected by the th anti-corrosion works, made of 100% eco-friendly materials" initiative.

+l Excellence of the Year" award for the Group's overall performance on energy nd climate change issues, n in the category "Energy Efficiency Certification" for the Energy Management ation of HELPE Refineries according to ISO 50001, n in the category "Mapping and monitoring of emitted pollutants" for the Group's t and ISO 14064 certification.

+${f n}$ in the category "GHG reduction" for the construction of a 204MW photovoltaic park or EKO SA in the category "Oil & Petrochemicals" for the Holistic Health & Safety at ent System and Bronze Award for HELPE RSSOPP - Elefsina Industrial Facilities in the aigns" for the Specialized Training - Certification of its firefighters by Draeger Hellas SA.

+Brand of the Year for the Group

+n in the category "Long-term investment" for the construction of the largest RES e in Kozani n in the category "Cooperation between Business & Local Community/State" for the three fully accessible playgrounds with RES elements for children with special needs n in the category "Emergency Response" for the shielding of areas affected by the th 100% eco-friendly anti-corrosion projects on in the category "Corporate Responsibility Report" for the Group's Sustainable eport & Corporate Responsibility Report.

+nd Bronze Awards and 7 Distinctions for the Annual Report 2021 in international RC Awards International 2022, Galaxy Awards 2022, STEVIE International Business ADA and LACP Vision Awards.

+eived a Distinction for an "Action related to the Covid-19 pandemic" by the inteerism Coordinative Council (PVCC).

+ro (Jugopetrol) was awarded in the category "Care for employees" for 2021.

+ro (Jugopetrol) ranked 1st in terms of revenue in the petroleum products trading

+A for its participation in the "Be IN, be INclusive, be INcluded" initiative.

+climate change

-Energy Consumption & Greenhouse Gas Emissions 34
+Energy Consumption & Greenhouse Gas Emissions

-Climate Related Risks and Opportunities 38
+Climate Related Risks and Opportunities

-Renewable and Alternative Energy Sources 40
+Renewable and Alternative Energy Sources

-Increase Capacity of our Renewable Energy Sources 42
+Increase Capacity of our Renewable Energy Sources

-Diversification of the Product Portfolio 43
+Diversification of the Product Portfolio

-Sound Management of Natural Resources 46
+Sound Management of Natural Resources

 Air Quality 48

 Waste Management and Circular Economy Practices 50

 Sustainable Water Management 50

 Biodiversity and Ecosystems 54